Searching for Truth is a major issue these days. But how can we know what is Truth?

 We are living in a time when ‘Fake News’ is everywhere, and lies are accepted by many as Truth.
-There is a great need today for discerning Truth from error.
-But the Scriptures tell us that widespread deception is one of the characteristics of the End-Time Days, immediately before the return of Messiah.
+There is a great need for discerning Truth from error.
+But the Scriptures tell us: widespread deception is one of the characteristics of the End-Time Days, immediately before the return of Messiah.

-These days, there are few people we can trust that what they are saying is really the Truth — Truth that is pure, right, and good.
+There are few people we can trust these days, trust that what they are saying is really the Truth — Truth that is pure, right, and good.
 Having the Truth is a safe-guard against deception!
-But very few today have the necessary discernment for what is actually Truth.
+But very few have the necessary discernment for what is actually Truth.

-It is apparent that when deception is widespread, then righteousness, tranquillity, and safety begin to crumble.
+It is apparent that when deception is widespread, then righteousness, tranquillity, and safety begins to crumble.
 Society becomes chaotic, with nearly everyone doing whatever is ‘right’ in their own eyes!
 (Proverbs 12:15 and Zephaniah 3:5 and Judges 17:6)